Kissimmee, Florida: Sports

-The Houston Astros conducted spring training in Kissimmee, at Osceola County Stadium from 1985 to 2016.
-The stadium also hosts numerous amateur baseball events throughout the remainder of the year in conjunction with; USSSA, Triple Crown Sports, World Baseball Federation and Promotion Sports.
+From 1985 to 2016, the Houston Astros conducted spring training in Kissimmee, at Osceola County Stadium.
+The stadium also hosts numerous amateur baseball events throughout the year in conjunction with USSSA, Triple Crown Sports, World Baseball Federation and Promotion Sports.
 The Jim Evans Academy of Professional Umpiring has also called Osceola County Stadium home since 1994.

-Austin-Tindall Regional Park is an athletic facility in the area that is host to a variety of annual events.
+Austin-Tindall Regional Park is an athletic facility in the area that hosts a variety of annual events.

 The city is also home to the annual NCCAA men's soccer National Championship Tournament.

+Since 2023, the NBA G League team Osceola Magic have been based in Kissimmee.
+The Osceola Magic play their home games at the Silver Spurs Arena.

 Parks and recreation

 Osceola Heritage Park is an event facility featuring a concert arena (Silver Spurs Arena) and professional sports stadium (Osceola County Stadium).
-The Silver Spurs Arena has been host to many acts, ranging from Hilary Duff and Bob Dylan to an annual rodeo event.
-Jehovah's Witnesses also use The Silver Spurs Arena for their annual District Conventions.
+The Silver Spurs Arena has hosted many acts, from Hilary Duff and Bob Dylan to an annual rodeo.
+Jehovah's Witnesses use Silver Spurs Arena for their annual district conventions.
 In 2008, a number of English and Spanish conventions were held by the Witnesses, bringing thousands of delegates to the Kissimmee area for the three-day events.

 Kissimmee has a number of public parks, including: